GoogleCloudPlatform/google-cloud-eclipse/README.md

 The plugin is built using Maven/Tycho and targeted to Java 7.

-The tests will need to find the Google Cloud SDK.
+The tests need to find the Google Cloud SDK.
 You can either:

   1. Place the _SDK_`/bin` directory on your `PATH`
   2. Set `GOOGLE_CLOUD_SDK_HOME` to point to your SDK